nickaggarwal/Vicuna-7b-1.1/README.md

-# Vicuna13B GPTQ
+# Vicuna7B GPT
-Vicuna GPTQ is a text generation model.
+Vicuna GPTQ is a text-generation model.
 You can use this template to import the model in Inferless.

 ---
 ## Prerequisites